pwc-technology-be/OSLO2Validator/README.md

 ### Validating by uploading a file

 Choose the application profile against which you want to validate the RDF graph.
 Next, upload the file by clicking "Bijlage toevoegen" and click the "Klik hier om te valideren" button.
+The allowed file extension are: ".ttl", ".xml", ".rdf", ".jsonld" and ".json".
 The resulting webpage will contain the following tabs of information:

 * The validation result in TTL format
 * The validation result in table format